-- quoted and, where practical, legitimate regular prices must be included. - (c) Prices quoted in advertisements in Canadian media, other than in Canadian funds, must be so identified.
+- (b) Where price discounts are offered, qualifying statements such as "up to", "XX off", etc., must be in easily readable type, in close proximity to the prices quoted and, where practical, legitimate regular prices must be included. - (c) Prices quoted in advertisements in Canadian media, other than in Canadian funds, must be so identified.